 We all know the feeling: desperately scanning through endless menus of Netflix choices, eyes glazing over, knowing that our impulsive thumbs are going to doom us to some terrible midseason episode of a worthless show we hated the first time.
-Actually, the best movies on Netflix are staggeringly good right now: You can see films by Steven Spielberg, classic romantic comedies, action movies, sci-fi masterpieces, radical documentaries and foreign films.
-We've done the work for you—and we've even ranked the list, because that's how we roll over here.
+Actually, the best movies on Netflix are staggeringly good right now: You can see films by Steven Spielberg, classic comedies by the Coen brothers, action movies, sci-fi masterpieces, radical documentaries and foreign films.
+We've done the work for you—and we've even ranked the list, because that's how we roll.

 Best movies on Netflix

 Cast: Adam Driver, Scarlett Johansson, Laura Dern